All Out for Wet’suwet’en

 Stand with Wet’suwet’en Land Defenders!
 RCMP and Coastal Gaslink Get Off Wet’suwet’en Territory!

-In the pre-dawn hours, shortly before 5:00 am (PST) on Thursday, February 6, 13 RCMP units descended on the 39km Trading/Supply Post on Wet’suwet’en territory, breaking down a defence wall constructed by the land defenders and arresting everyone who was in the camp, except for media who were detained and taken out of the area in police vehicles.
-There were reports of guns being drawn and communications were lost with that checkpoint after RCMP reportedly smashed the window of the radio vehicle.
-The RCMP have now made a total of six arrests today on Gidimt’en territories.
+In the pre-dawn hours, shortly before 5:00 am (PST) on February 6, 13 RCMP units descended on the 39km Trading/Supply Post on Wet’suwet’en territory, breaking down a defence wall constructed by the land defenders and arresting everyone who was in the camp.
+Further RCMP raids followed, including on Unist’ot’en camp on February 10.
 A police exclusion zone has been implemented and Indigenous people are being forcefully removed from their territories by the colonial state.

-A call has been issued for international solidarity actions to demand that the RCMP and Coastal Gaslink get out of Wet’suwet’en unceded territory.
-See Facebook link below for information on actions.
+A call has been issued for continuing international solidarity actions to demand that the RCMP and Coastal Gaslink get out of Wet’suwet’en unceded territory.
+See Facebook link below for information on actions as it becomes available.

-A statement issued by the Wet’suwet’en Hereditary Chiefs Wednesday morning, February 5, noting that the enforcement of the Coastal Gaslink injunction zone was imminent, says:
+A statement issued by the Wet’suwet’en Hereditary Chiefs the day before the initial raids, noting that the enforcement of the Coastal Gaslink injunction zone was imminent, says:

 “We are peaceful people and we have every right to protect the land that defines and sustains us.
 We continue to honour our ancient laws, shaped over millennia to ensure a sustainable relationship with the land; while BC and Canada fail to honour their recent commitments to reconciliation and to implement the United Nations Declaration on the Rights of Indigenous People.